Volunteering in the RFSQ

-As a volunteer you can choose to undertake the training specific to your role, or you can continue to develop additional skills through the training offered by QFRS Rural Operations.
-To find our more about the training offered through the RFS click here.
+As a volunteer you can choose to undertake the training specific to your role, or you can continue to develop additional skills through the training offered by Rural Fire Service Queensland.
+To find our more about the training offered through the RFSQ click here.

 As members of the brigade you train and work together to protect your family, friends and homes.
 Through this many friendships are formed.
 Members of rural brigades come from all walks of life so being a volunteer is a great way to get to know people and build networks within your community.

 Members of the Rural Fire Service Queensland and your local rural fire brigade provide a range of services to help keep Queensland Communities safe.

 Rural Fire Brigades respond to the outbreak of fires within their local area and in surrounding areas in support of other rural fire brigades and emergency service workers.